 What is Content Moderation?

-Content Moderation is a built-in TrueFoundry guardrail that analyzes text content for harmful material across four safety categories - hate speech, self-harm, sexual content, and violence.
-It uses a model-based approach with configurable severity thresholds so you can tune sensitivity to match your use case.
-The guardrail is fully managed by TrueFoundry no external credentials or setup required.Key Features
+Content Moderation is a built-in TrueFoundry guardrail that analyzes text content for harmful material across four safety categories — hate speech, self-harm, sexual content, and violence.
+It is powered by Azure Content Safety under the hood and uses a model-based approach with configurable severity thresholds so you can tune sensitivity to match your use case.
+The guardrail is fully managed by TrueFoundry — no external credentials or setup required — and is optimized for low latency through cross-region availability.Key Features

 -